Black Sun by Rebecca Roanhorse (Saga Press, October 2020). Cover by John Picacio.

 That is the first line of the novel, and it sucks you in to the world.
 The prologue that follows, a painful to read scene in which a mother willfully maims her child as part of a religious ritual to make him more than human, sucks you in, makes you struggle with your values versus this world’s, then shows that even within this setting, all is not a simple answer of religious right and wrong — with virtually no exposition, all just shown through the experiences of the adolescent and the dialogue of the adults he hears.
 With this we meet Serapio, the first, and *perhaps* most important of our narrative characters, and the brilliance of his tale is how much we can identify with, sympathize with, even root for, a character who believes he is the avatar of the avenging Crow God, on a mission of destruction.

 But this tale is not just Serapio’s and he represents only one view of what is happening in the holy city of Tova, and its ruling religious caste.
 There are four main view point characters and each is clearly distinct from the others in thoughts, “voice”, motives and behavior.
-After the epic backstory of Serapio we jump to Xiala, sailor, and member of a mysterious sea-faring people who supposedly kill their men folk, can calm the seas by singing.
+After the epic backstory of Serapio we jump to Xiala, sailor, and member of a mysterious sea-faring people who supposedly kill their men folk, and calm the seas by singing.
 Xiala is in prison sleeping off a drunken misadventure (and the bedding of a powerful man’s wife), when a powerful and mysterious lord (who may or may not be a sorcerer) arranges her freedom in return for a job: deliver an important cargo to reach holy city Tova less than a month — specifically, before an upcoming eclipse.
 Of course, Serapio is the cargo, and the eclipse — when the Sun God who has banished Crow is at his weakest — is crucial to the plans of those who chafe under the Sun Priests’ yoke.

 It’s a story that is almost a slice of noir fiction, but tied to high fantasy, in a uniquely North American world.
 Serapio and Xiala are fantastic characters, their journey exciting, but it is only half the tale — we also meet Nara, the first of the Sun Priests, despite her rise to power from humble origins, and Okoa, a warrior of the distrusted, yet still powerful Crow clan.
 All of these characters have origins that involve fraught relationships, broken homes, failed romance — things that every modern person can understand, despite the fact that the four characters are all very much people of this unique world.
 Best of all, you find each interesting, engaging and you are rooting for them — even when the objectives of two are directly opposed.
 There are straight, bi and trans characters and their identities, and the implications of the same, are woven into the culture — again, it isn’t simply a matter of including twin-souled or bisexual characters to show “representation” by the straight, cis-author, but to show how those people and their identities are part of the cultures of this world.